 Let’s quickly review them, starting with the decision-making protocol.
 Usually, meetings with such objectives imply making major decisions.
 Those decisions are crucial for the project and will have far-reaching consequences, so everything must be discussed with top managers, directors, and stakeholders.
 Let’s take a meeting about the future merger agreement with a smaller company as an example.
 This process will likely redefine the whole order of things, so you need to analyze all the pros and cons before proceeding.

 Meetings on status updates are also important for the well-being of any company.
 They are not just about informing people about progress and plans.
 They are more about reviewing the challenges and difficulties on the way to the final goal.
 Ask attendees to share their thoughts on their work in progress as well as already completed tasks.
 Sharing insights may help everybody realize the importance of meetings.

 Don’t be afraid to call meetings to generate fresh ideas.
 Just don’t organize them too often, there is still work to be done.
 Brainstorm meetings are most effective in the beginning or mid-phase of the new project, for example, when you are about to launch a marketing campaign.
 Make the ideation session as informal as possible so that everyone will feel at ease and relaxed.
 This way, you will have higher chances to come up with extraordinary ideas.

 Meetings for boosting the team’s spirit are very common.
 But some managers prefer to call them when things aren’t going well.
 Instead, make them regular but super short.
 Everyone will feel involved in the process, appreciated for their achievements, and motivated to work effectively.
-No one will ever question the purpose of your meetings from then on.
+No one will ever question the purpose of a business meeting from then on.

 Now you understand the purpose of meetings in your organization and the reasons to hold them.
 Wise managers know how to organize the workflow within any team, and we know how to boost your productivity as a manager responsible for meeting routines!
 Get a free trial of yoyomeeting now!
 This add-on for Office 365 is designed to simplify your meetings with a set of straightforward tools.